Businessman working using multiple devices at an office near a window.

 [Read more: How to Accept Bitcoin Payments]

-Cryptocurrency is considered more secure than credit and debit card payments.
-This is because cryptocurrencies do not need third-party verification.
-When a customer pays with cryptocurrency, their data isn’t stored in a centralized hub where data breaches commonly occur.
-Rather, their information is stored in their crypto wallet.
-Plus, the blockchain general ledger is used to verify and record every transaction, making it very difficult, if not impossible, to steal someone’s identity.
+Unlike credit card payments, data isn’t stored in a centralized hub where data breaches commonly occur.
+Instead, their information is stored in a crypto wallet.
+The blockchain general ledger is used to verify and record every transaction, making it very difficult, if not impossible, to steal someone’s identity.

 [Read more: What Small Businesses Need to Know About Blockchain]